-Chapel services are held every Wednesday at 9:25 (grades K3-3) and 10:08 (grades 4-8).
+Chapel services are held every Wednesday at 9:20 (grades K3-3) and 10:00 (grades 4-8).
 Our pastors, guest presenters, classes, or teachers conduct them.
-All parents and congregation members are welcome to join us in worship.
+All parents and congregation members are welcome to join us in worship, simply sign-in at the office prior to the start of chapel.
 An exceptional opening service is held on the first day of school, and a closing service is held on the last day of school.